gdavidbutler/pthreadChannel/README.md

 ### Examples

+* primes
-* primes: Example of using chan.h and chanFifo.h is provided in example/primes.c.
+  * Example of using chan.h and chanFifo.h is provided in example/primes.c.
 It is modeled on primes.c from [libtask](https://swtch.com/libtask/).
 It is more complex because of pthread's API and various combinations of options.
 * squint: [TO DO] modeled on [Squinting at Power Series](https://swtch.com/~rsc/thread/squint.pdf).
 * sockproxy: Example of using chan.h and chanSock.h is provided in example/sockproxy.c.
 It is modeled on tcpproxy.c from [libtask](https://swtch.com/libtask/).